A Terrain-Based, Bioenergetic Approach to Chronic Lyme Disease and Coinfections

 Unlocking Health with Advanced Biofeedback: Techniques, Tools, and Insights for Comprehensive Patient Care

 Biofeedback is simply a way to retrieve information from the body.
 This, combined with a thorough history and physical exam, standard blood work, functional medicine testing, diagnostics, and other diagnostics, help us to get a more comprehensive view of the patient.
 Perhaps the oldest form of biofeedback is the EKG, or electrocardiograph, which gives precise measurements of the heart.
-From this, we […]
+From this, […]

 The Hidden Dangers of Heavy Metal Exposure: Understanding Risks, Symptoms, and Detoxification Methods